HRYoNG/DeepRL_Project1/README.md

 ![image](https://user-images.githubusercontent.com/55370676/193630580-1698a5b8-53b7-4b1e-a31a-0f2e4e5f16ff.png)

-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.
+Reward : +1 when collecting a yellow banana, and -1 when collecting a blue banana.

 State Space :
 The state space has 37 dimensions and contains the agent's velocity, along with ray-based perception of objects around the agent's forward direction.